moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/image-pipeline.md

 3. Review the scripts/run.py file.
 This has some code to write and copy to S3.
 Leave as-is if you are creating an example pipeline.
 Otherwise replace with your own logic (see [Tips on writing the code](#Tips-on-writing-the-code))

 4. Review the [Dockerfile](https://dsdmoj.atlassian.net/wiki/spaces/DEUD/pages/3944743134/Airflow+Pipelines+2.0+User+Guide#Dockerfile).
 The base image is set to python 3.9 by default, but you can use another image if you wish.
-Examples base images are commented out in the Dockerfile.
-See below for more details
+Example base images are commented out in the Dockerfile.
+See below for more details.

 5. Python libraries to install are specified in the [requirements.txt](https://dsdmoj.atlassian.net/wiki/spaces/DEUD/pages/3944743134/Airflow+Pipelines+2.0+User+Guide#requirements.txt) file.
 You can add more libraries to the requirements.txt file if required.
 See below for more details

 6. Create a tag and release, ensuring Target is set on the main branch.
 Set the tag and release to v0.0.1 if you are creating an example pipeline

-7. Go to the Actions tab and you should see the “Build, tag, push, and make available image to pods**”** action running
+7. Go to the Actions tab and you should see the “Build, tag, push, and make available image to pods” action running

 8. If you have permission, log in to [ECR](https://eu-west-1.console.aws.amazon.com/ecr/repositories?region=eu-west-1) and search for your image and tag.